Celesti Lighthouse Keeper

 |Spring Equinox 381YE||Bakar i Erigo|

-This title is currently held by Bakar i Erigo; it will be reelected at Spring Equinox 384YE.
+This tile is no longer being elected as the Bourse seat it oversaw is not in Imperial hands.
 The table to the right shows the citizens who have been elected to hold this title in the years since Empress Britta died.